 How would you feel if your friend/relative/loved one killed him/herself and you knew but had not told someone?

 Do consider what their parents are like and if that’s the best choice because it isn’t always.
-It might be the best choice is a coach, a minister or a teacher instead of a parent.
+For example, your friend might be queer and has religious parents who’ve not been accepting of their gender identity.
+It might be the best choice is a coach, a minister, or a teacher instead of a parent.
 If your friend is self-harming, that should be part of the conversation, too.

 When you tell someone else, a parent for example, how do you tell them?